saikotek/docs/pages/manage_and_operate/kms/kms-kmip/guide.en-sg.md

 updated: 2024-10-23
 ---

-> [!warning]
->
-> The OVHcloud KMS is currently in beta phase.
-This guide may be incomplete, and will be updated during the beta period.
-> Feel free to send us feedback on the dedicated Discord channel: <https://discord.gg/ovhcloud>.
->

 ## Objective

 The purpose of this guide is to show you the usage of the KMIP protocol and the different operations and types supported by the OVHcloud KMS.